beyretb/AnimalAI-Olympics/README.md

 ## Version History

+- v1.0
+    - Adds inference mode to the environment to visualize trained agents

 - v0.6.1 (Environment only)
     - Fix rare events of agent falling through the floor or objects flying in the air when resetting an arena